 The second highest ranked group are Lazarus.
 They are thought to operate from North Korea and are extremely active - however, the vast majority of their activities are focused solely against South Korea.

 Lazarus likely consist of a few different sub-groups of attackers sharing the same code-base and are so often reported under the same name.
 This means the count of their activity may be somewhat over-reported:

 One possible grouping of the different groups within the wider Lazarus activity, taken from a private report by AlienVault.

 It’s notable that highest ranked group operating out of China (Stone Panda / APT10 / CloudHopper) comes in at only number 10.
 That would have been very different three years ago.

-One explanation is the reported significant decrease in the number of targeted attacks from threat actors located in China against private sector organisations in the West.
+One explanation is the reported significant decrease in the number of targeted attacks from threat actors located in China against private sector organizations in the West.
 This followed political pressure and agreements to stop such attacks.